Table of Contents

 Function of the Wernicke’s area

 The Wernicke’s area is also called the sensory speech area as it is responsible for the understanding of words and sentences and requests.
+This area controls the processof phonologic retrieval that is the process of sequencing the sounds of words before they are uttered.
 The arcuate fasciculus provides a connection between the Wernicke’s area and the Broca’s area.

 Speech Disorders due to the Failure of a Language Centre (Aphasia)